uiot/academics/README.md

 Is about a list of papers under "construction"

 * An Internet of Things context-aware knowledge layer for smart objects.
+* Proposal for the Adoption of Microservices in the Internet of Things

 ### Aditional Information